Why study Spanish?

 In fourth year, you will work more independently and with significant freedom of choice.
-As well as studying Spanish language, you will choose other modules which may include Theory and Practice of Translation; Medieval, Golden Age, and Eighteenth-Century Spanish Literature; Contemporary Spanish and Latin American Literature; Spanish and Latin American Film; Spanish and Latin American History, Culture, and Politics; and Spanish Linguistics.
-You will also have the opportunity to conduct independent research as part of your Capstone Project.
+As well as studying Spanish language, you will choose other modules which may include Medieval, Golden Age, and Eighteenth-Century Spanish Literature; Contemporary Spanish and Latin American Literature; and Spanish and Latin American Film; and Spanish and Latin American History, Culture, and Politics.
+You will also have the opportunity to conduct independent research as part of your Capstone project.

 At all levels, you will be assessed by a combination of exams, essays, and continuous assessment.
 Language modules are traditionally assessed by written and oral examinations.
 Final year students also write a Capstone project.

 There are QQI/FET routes available for this course.
 Please see www.cao.ie for details.